-The Speaking Circles method is a powerful and simple way to overcome public speaking nerves or public speaking phobia.
+The Relational Presence method is a powerful and simple way to overcome public speaking nerves or public speaking phobia.
 Whether you have a fear of public speaking or simply public speaking anxiety, we can help you change that.

-The Speaking Circles method was designed by Lee Glickstein 20 years ago in order for him to overcome his terror of speaking in public, and since then it has helped thousands of people to move from terror, through comfort, often ending up in a delight in being in front of a group or audience.
+The Relational Presence method was designed by Lee Glickstein 20 years ago in order for him to overcome his terror of speaking in public, and since then it has helped thousands of people to move from terror, through comfort, often ending up in a delight in being in front of a group or audience.

 Many people find it relatively easy to speak to people one-to-one, but find it stressful to speak to large groups.
+A lot of people feel very alone in their difficulties in public speaking, but in fact public speaking fear is incredibly common.
+The good news is that making significant and lasting changes can be much easier than you might imagine.
 The Speaking Circles method teaches you how you can relate to an audience as if you were relating one to one, immediately making you feel much more comfortable.

 Even those who don’t find it easy to relate one to one find that the simple introductory exercises that we practice will gradually allow them to increase their ease in relating with others, allowing them to feel much more comfortable in one on one as well as group/audience situations.

 Within a very short period of time of doing this work most people find that they have developed public speaking skills to tackle situations that had previously felt to be impossible.

 We’d love to help you overcome public speaking anxiety or fear of public speaking, as almost everyone who comes to work with us successfully does.

 How would you describe what we do?